mmetting/Building-an-Alexa-skill-with-Red-Hat-MAP---Part-I/README.md

 ## Introduction

 In this article series we'll leverage ASK to build Alexa skills providing news towards the end-user.
-Amazon's voice service will interact with a web service hosted in Red Hat MAP to pull RSS feeds from the internet:
+Amazon's voice service will interact with a web service hosted in the Red Hat Mobile Application Platform (RHMAP) to pull RSS feeds from the internet:

 - Part I: Starting with a Flash Briefing Skill
 - Part II: Upgrading to a Custom Skill
-- Part III: Host your own web service / Skill with Red Hat MAP
+- Part III: Host your own web service / Skill with Red Hat Mobile Application Platform

 At the same time, the consumption of the news could also be leveraged in a mobile app or website.

+[Red Hat Mobile Application Platform](https://www.redhat.com/en/technologies/mobile/application-platform) enables you to develop and deploy mobile apps in an agile and flexible manner.
+Take advantage of open technologies and standard toolkits while centralizing control over security, back-end integrations, and policy management.

-Therefore, this article is based on the following [sample projekt](https://github.com/mmetting/RHMAP-RSS-Reader-Demo) build with Red Hat MAP.
+This article is based on the following [sample projekt](https://github.com/mmetting/RHMAP-RSS-Reader-Demo) build with RHMAP.

 ![alt text](./pictures/alexa_article_part_1_project.png "Project on RHMAP")

+In the left column, you can see the client app, which consumes the API provided by the Cloud Application (middle column).
+The Cloud Application enables developers to implement business logic on the server side and call out to back-end systems.
+Those back-ends are attached to the platform via the MBaaS Services (right column).
+MBaaS Services could be considered as reusable connectors, providing multiple projects / solutions on top of the platform reusable integration points towards the back-ends.

 ## Part I: Starting with a Flash Briefing Skill